bugidemaheshbabu/hackerearth_homelane_challenge/Readme.md

 ```

-The search fields are taken as path pathparameters
+The search fields are taken as path parameters
 The localhost Urls
 ```
 http://localhost:8080/core/get-pinpoint-state/Bihar/2021-8-14/